tokami/TropFishR/README.md

 ### Introduction
 A collection of fisheries models based on the the FAO Manual "Introduction to tropical fish stock assessment" by Sparre and Venema (1998, 1999).
+Not only scientists working in the tropics will benefit from this new toolbox.
+The methods work with age based or length-frequency data and assist in the assessment of data poor fish stocks.
+Overall, the package comes with 22 functions, 18 data sets and ten s3 methods.
+All objects are documented and provide examples that allow reproducing the examples from the FAO manual.

 ### Installation